JuliaManifolds/Manopt.jl/joss/paper.md

 It might be more reasonable to *record* these data instead.
 The `record` keyword can be used for this, for example to record the current iterate `:x`,  the `:Change` from one iterate to the next and the current function value or `:Cost`.
-To access the recorded values, set `return_options` to `true`, to obtain not only the resulting value as in the example before, but the whole `Options` structure.
+To access the recorded values, set `return_state` to `true`, to obtain not only the resulting value as in the example before, but the whole `Options` structure.
 Then the values can be accessed using the `get_record` function.
 Just calling `get_record` returns an array of tuples, where each tuple stores the values of one iteration.
 To obtain an array of values for one recorded value,